Nevada Notary Bond

 Notary Bond Includes a 4-year, $10,000 Nevada errors and omissions insurance policy at no additional cost to you!

-Nevada notary bonds and errors and omissions insurance policies provided by this insurance agency, the American Association of Notaries, Inc., are underwritten by Western Surety Company (established 1900).
-Kal Tabbara is a licensed insurance agent in Nevada.
+Notary bonds and errors and omissions insurance policies provided by this insurance agency, American Association of Notaries, Inc., are underwritten by Western Surety Company, Universal Surety of America, or Surety Bonding Company of America, which are subsidiaries of CNA Surety.